 |

-Now that everything has been set up, we’re ready to explore.
+Now that everything has been set up, we are ready to explore.

-Let’s create two sets of tables: one is the standard heap table found in PostgreSQL, while the second type will, of course, be TimescaleDB’s hypertable.
+Let’s create two sets of tables.
+One is the standard heap table found in PostgreSQL, while the second is TimescaleDB’s hypertable.

-Creating a TimescaleDB hypertable automatically defines the partitioning rule using any column of Date/Time Types found in the table.
-In this case, it’s column t_stamp which is of datatype timestamptz (timestamp with time zone) as the key.
+Creating a TimescaleDB hypertable automatically defines the partitioning rule using any column of date/time type found in the table.
+In this case, the key is column t_stamp, which has the timestamptz data type, or timestamp with time zone.

 |